Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

 Straight Baguettes are almost perfectly rectangular, unlike the Tapered Baguettes, and are equal in width across the stone’s length.
 They provide symmetry to a ring and often appear larger than other diamonds of an equal Carat weight due to their substantial table size.

-As accents, Straight Baguettes can be arranged alongside a larger center stone or placed adjacent to each other in a row, providing the appearance of a full diamond band like in this channel set Baguette Diamond ring.
+As accents, Straight Baguettes can be arranged alongside a larger center stone or placed adjacent to each other in a row, providing the appearance of a full diamond band like in this channel set Baguette Diamond ring from Blue Nile.

 The Straight Baguette can complement a range of Diamond Shapes, though it’s most commonly used to accent Round Brilliant, Marquise and Asscher Cuts.

-Trillion Cut Diamonds work best as accents in a Three Stone setting with Round Brilliants like in this beautiful 14K white gold diamond ring, or Cushion Cuts like in this exquisite 18K white gold ring.
+Trillion Cut Diamonds work best as accents in a Three Stone setting with Round Brilliants like in this beautiful 14K white gold diamond ring from James Allen, or Cushion Cuts like in this exquisite 18K white gold ring from James Allen.
 Trillions also pair well with other Diamond Shapes like the Princess and Radiant Cut.

 Small Round Diamonds are simple and stunning accents.
 Their classic round design makes them an excellent match for every Diamond Shape and are well placed in Three Stone, Side Stone, Pave or Channel settings.